hikmahealth/docs.hikmahealth/src/pages/docs/dynamic-event-forms.md

 ### Input Customization on Mobile
 - The input fields can be found inside the `components` folder
 - There as many types of inputs as there are types of fields in the above typescript type definitions
-- Keep in mind the screen sizes of your users when editing the fields, if users are on smaller screens, its not recommended to layout multiple fields in a row: prefer column layouts for smaller screens.
+- Keep in mind the screen sizes of your users when editing the fields.
+If users are on smaller screens, its not recommended to layout multiple fields in a row - prefer column layouts for smaller screens.